Are Seattle Roofs More Likely to Have Condensation and Mold Issues?

 - Standard Ventilation: You can keep your regular vented attic.
 However, you’ll want to make sure that the ventilation is updated and works properly.
 A lot of Seattle homes have ventilation that doesn’t work and isn’t up to code.
 With proper airflow in your attic, it will dry out any occasional condensation.
 This ventilation style is sufficient for most homes.

 - Sealed Attic (Risky): Another option (that we don’t really recommend) if you’re worried about condensation is running a dehumidifier.
 However, for the dehumidifier to actually work, you’d need to seal off all the vents.
 This has a high risk of failure if the dehumidifier breaks, and it prevents your roof from breathing properly (which is necessary).
+And of course, this is a non starter for a cathedral ceiling where every joist bay is its own attic.

 Is It a Roof Leak or Just Condensation in Your Attic?